What should I expect when I start working with you?

 While I do not accept insurance, you can use your “out-of-network” mental health benefits.
 At your request, I will give you a copy of the billing statement that you can send to your insurance company to request reimbursement.

 Your insurance company may reimburse you for a large portion of your bill, typically a range of 50-90%.
 It’s also important to note that the cost of therapy services can be applied to your deductible.

 There are a few ways to submit your claim for reimbursement.
 You could send the information directly to your insurance company.
-You could also use an app like Better or Reimbursify to do the work for you.
+You could also use an app like Reimbursify to do the work for you.